Franz Dolp

 Franz Dolp (June 6, 1936 – September 27, 2004) was an American economist and philanthropist best known for his efforts in reforesting 40 acres of cutover forestland in the Oregon Coast Range.
-After buying the land, he planted more than 10,000 cedar, hemlock and fir seedlings.
+After buying the land, he planted more than 13,000 cedar, hemlock and fir seedlings.

 He earned a bachelor's degree in business administration from Yale University and a doctorate from the University of California, Berkeley.
 His thesis focused on farm labor in the Central Valley of California.

+Dolp spent years reforesting a patch of logged land near Shotpouch Creek in Oregon, hoping to restore it to an equivalent status with old growth forests, especially Red Cedar-rich forests.
+He was killed in 2004 in an accident involving a paper mill logging truck.